Working with Extended Attributes of a Project

 Working with Custom Fields using Microsoft Project

-In this example, we will show how to work with Text1 extended attribute of a project for associating the information with a Task.
+In this example, we will show how to work with the Text1 extended attribute of a project for associating the information with a Task.

-1. In MSP, go to Project->Custom Fields.
+1. In MSP, go to Project → Custom Fields.

 2. From here, select Task.